Gnomes (South Park)

+which later became a common meme used to mock poorly-thought-out business and political strategies.

 Plot

 Mr. Garrison's job is on the line because he does not teach anything relevant, so in an effort to save his job, he makes the class do oral presentations on a current event for the town committee.
-Stan, Kyle, Cartman, and Kenny are grouped together with Tweek, a jittery child.
+Stan Marsh, Kyle Broflovski, Eric Cartman, and Kenny are grouped together with Tweek Tweak, a jittery child.
 Tweek suggests that the presentation be about the "Underpants Gnomes", tiny gnomes that sneak into his house and steal his underpants.
 The boys agree to stay at Tweek's house to work on Mr. Garrison's homework assignment and to see if Underpants Gnomes exist.

 Tweek's parents, who own a coffee shop, give the boys coffee to help them stay up.
 The boys drink too much coffee, and end up wired, bouncing off the walls of Tweek's bedroom rather than writing their report.
 Tweek claims the gnomes arrive at 3:30 a.m.; as the time approaches, the boys realize they have nothing to present.
 Tweek's father enters the room, offering the boys a propagandist speech against Harbucks, a national chain of coffee houses that is threatening his business.
 As he does this, the gnomes steal underpants from Tweek's dresser, but only Tweek notices them.

-The boys' presentation is a hit, much to Mr. Garrison's surprise; the town committee is so moved that they lobby Mayor McDaniels to pass a law against Harbucks.
-The mayor agrees to a so-called prop 10, allowing the townspeople to vote on whether Harbucks may remain in South Park.
+Much to Mr. Garrison's surprise, the town committee is so moved by the boys' presentation that they lobby Mayor McDaniels to pass a law against Harbucks.
+The mayor agrees to a so-called Prop 10, allowing the townspeople to vote on whether Harbucks may remain in South Park.
 Mr. Garrison, knowing that the boys did not write the first presentation, piles the pressure on, telling them they better follow through, or else Mr. Hat will do "horrible things" to them.
 After Cartman effortlessly turns the townspeople against Harbucks, it is revealed that the mayor expects the boys to do yet another presentation just before the vote.
 The boys, however, know nothing on the subject.
 As they are at their wits' end, they finally see Tweek's gnomes and ply them for information.
 At the gnomes' lair, the gnomes claim to be business experts and explain their three-phase business plan: